Ritzy10/DSA2040_LAB2_G4/Readme.md

 Magu Rita - 668940 (@ritzy10)

 ## Reflection Questions
-WHY OLTP is normalized vs OLAP is denormalized.
+1:Why OLTP is normalized vs OLAP is denormalized.
-1. OLTP is normalized for the purpose of optimizing fast, transactional operations.
+  OLTP is normalized for the purpose of optimizing fast, transactional operations.
 For example; the INSERT, DELETE operations.
 OLAP is denormalized because it is designed for complex analytical queries for example; aggregations.

 We also noticed that OLTP prioritizes data consistency for example, no duplicated customer records while OLAP prioritizes query speed.